sundowndev/underbase/ROADMAP.md

   - Working with backups
   - Migrating with frameworks
   - Continuous integration

+### `v1.0.0`

 - Improve CLI app
   - Create command
   - Template option

-### `v1.0.0`
+  - `--history` option to save migration history into a .log file
 - Create a license file
 - Display a warning when migration up/down function is not an asyc function ([mgdb-migrator/issue#5](https://github.com/emmanuelbuah/mgdb-migrator/issues/5))